hyphanet/plugin-WebOfTrust/STYLE.md

   E.g. when talking about class `Identity`, you do not write `identity` or `identities` but `Identity` and `Identitys` in the documentation.

+- When adding temporary measures to the code which can be removed once external libraries/services fix the underlying issue document this with something similar to:
+  `TODO: Code quality: As of YYYY-MM-DD this does not work due to bugs at <library and its version>.
+  Please try if a more recent version fixes this, and remove the workaround if yes.`
+  Providing a date allows future developers to not have to dig into the Git history to decide if enough time has elapsed that a test to see if the workaround can be removed is worth the effort.

 ## Git